-This update report relates only to draft guidance, and not to new policy content.
-The draft guidance does not introduce any additional policy requirements or duties and is simply intended to provide additional detail and clarification of existing policy in order to support effective and efficient implementation.
+This update report relates to the final publication of the Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods, and not to new policy content.
+The guidance does not introduce any additional policy requirements or duties that have not been introduced as part of the implementation of NPF4.

+The guidance is intended to provide further detail to support the implementation of the policy, with a focus on informing development planning and development management processes.
+It is aimed at assisting and supporting planning authorities, communities, businesses, and others who have key roles in helping to deliver local living.

 The finalised NPF4 BRIA considered that overall, costs involved in delivering NPF4 are outweighed by the strong justification for proceeding with the intended approach, in particular the contributions to national outcomes.

-The draft guidance on local living and 20 minute neighbourhoods places no additional burden on planning authorities, communities or business and will have no material impact on the assessment and conclusions of the NPF4 BRIA.
+A public consultation on the Local living and 20 minute neighbourhood: Draft Planning Guidance ran between 27 April and 20 July 2023.
+Issues raised do not alter the conclusion of the BRIA.
+The guidance places no additional requirements or burden on planning authorities, communities or business in relation to NPF Policy 15 and will have no material impact on the assessment and conclusions of the NPF4 BRIA.